seheyah/unbound/README.md

    * `rcctl enable unbound`
    * `rcctl start unbound`

- * Activate the module here below in your configuration file (unbound.conf):
+ * Activate modules here below in your configuration file `unbound.conf`:
+  * module-config: "respip validator iterator"
+ * Check your configuration file before reload:
+  * `unbound-checkconf /var/unbound/etc/unbound.conf`
+  * `rcctl reload unbound`

 ## Usage
 Depend of the context but sometimes we need to play with redirect or with RPZ.
-* redirect
+* redirect is used when you want to block all subdomains under a TLD, including those which do not yet exist.
+* RPZ in more fine tuning you can apply policy for eachs records.

 ## RPZ